bendermh/HITCal/README.md

 HITCal source code to explore vHIT files using MATLAB (PC/Windows version).

 New on this version:
-MacOS Branc 5_3 is now merged and adapted to this PC version
+MacOS Branch 5_3 is now merged and adapted to this PC version

 ## INSTALLATION & USE
 Copy all files to your MATLAB